shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/VAVAgent/README.md

 # VAV Agent

-It is the transactive controls ans coordination (TCC) agent that interacts with volttron market service as a consumer of cooling/heating air that provide cooling/heating to building zones
+It is the transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer of cooling/heating air that regulates cooling/heating to building zones

 ## VAV Agent Configuration

 You can specify the configuration in either json or yaml format.
 The json format is specified below:

-Agent config file:
+* Agent config file:

 ```` json
 {